RootSeven/wk03_weekend_homework_cinema/weekend_hw_cinema.md

   x Show which films a customer has booked to see, and see which customers are coming to see one film.

 ### Basic extensions:
-  - Buying tickets should decrease the funds of the customer by the price x Check how many tickets were bought by a customer x Check how many customers are going to watch a certain film
+  x Buying tickets should decrease the funds of the customer by the price x Check how many tickets were bought by a customer x Check how many customers are going to watch a certain film